-Posted in 2013, Active citizenry, behavior, Cyclists, Enforcement, Pedestrian, Safe Streets, Safety, Speed, Street violence, StreetsBlog
+Posted in 2013, Active citizenry, Behavior and Choice, Civil Society, Cyclists, Enforcement, Pedestrian, Safe Streets, Safety, Speed, Street violence, StreetsBlog

 This is a wonderful little video that looks without any pretense and with limited means at a local roundabout project on Main Street USA.
 It is worth your attention on at least four grounds.
 First, because roundabouts make great good sense in cities and we need a lot more of them.
 Second, and not to forget, they offer real technical challenges that need to be met with skill.
 Third, they are organic, i.e., learning projects, i.e., New Mobility par excellence.
 And finally, they need to be sold to all involved (which many times is not just a one-shot information pitch).
 The wisdom of the young team behind this project is to be commended, and emulated.

 This is an interesting and useful article.
 The topic is timely and important.
 The approach and methodology are interesting.
 And in it you will find a certain number of points which I regard as timely, important and very much worth saying again and again.
 In a couple of instances I find their conclusions and interpretations a bit puzzling, but let me keep them to myself for now and avoid getting between you and the authors.
 It’s time to step aside and let them speak for themselves.